anderkve/FYS3150/code_examples/example_README/README.md

 - [Name 3]

 In this project we [short description of the problem you solve and the method/methods used for solving it, and if relevant that you compared methods (1-3 sentences)].
-The calculations and logic are implemented in C++, while Python is used for visualizing the results.
+The computations are implemented in C++, while Python scripts are used for visualizing the results.

 ## Repository structure